aakllee/aakllee.github.io/content/posts/igem/index.md

 learn more or shout at me, feel free to reach out ([contact](/about/)).

-[^1]: I mention this number not to undercut our accomplishments, but
-    more as a testament to the enthusiasm and incredible skill that each and every team brought to the competition.

-[^2]: My Computer Science / Engineering background shining through
+[^1]: My Computer Science / Engineering background shining through
     there.

-[^3]: Including a joke about the 'price of fish' as a transition
+[^2]: Including a joke about the 'price of fish' as a transition
     between the two hahahaha...
 I'm so sorry.
 I still think it was funny though.

-[^4]: Website graphics and code designed and written by me, content
+[^3]: Website graphics and code designed and written by me, content
     written by all team members.

 [^7]: Administrivia.